forestdb/forestdb.org/models/newton.md

 In the observed scene, one particle moves at high speed towards another particle at rest.
 Inference is over the dynamics that produced the observed trajectory: did collision forces act between the particles, and if so, with what elasticity?
 The initial velocities are also uncertain.
 Each hypothesis is evaluated by simulating the scene forward with RK4 and softly conditioning the simulated trajectory to match the observed one at a subsampled set of points, so every MH step integrates the equations of motion anew.

-The program runs this inference for two scenes: one where the particles truly do not interact, so the moving particle passes straight through the other (the run in the original program), and one where collision forces truly act, so the particles collide almost inelastically.
-In the first case the posterior concludes that no collision forces were at play, and the elasticity posterior stays at its prior; in the second it concludes that collision forces were present and recovers the true elasticity of 0.1.
-Expect MCMC to take on the order of ten seconds per scene.
+The program runs this inference for two scenes: one where the particles do not interact, so the moving particle passes through the other, and one where collision forces produce an almost inelastic collision.
+The first posterior favors no collision force; the second favors collision and recovers elasticity near its true value of 0.1.
+The short paths and modest MCMC settings keep both examples practical in the browser and in headless checks.

 ~~~~
 // ----- 2-D vector helpers -----